Validate Binary Search Tree (BST)

 Solution idea

-The inorder traversal of a binary search tree explores node values in sorted order.
-So another idea would be to traverse the tree using inorder traversal and store node values in an ArrayList or vector.
-Now we traverse the ArrayList or vector using a loop to check whether it is sorted or not.
-If sorted, then tree is a BST; otherwise, not.
+As we know, the inorder traversal of a binary search tree visits node values in sorted order.
+So, another idea would be to traverse the tree using inorder traversal and store the node values in extra memory.
+Then, we can traverse this extra memory using a loop to check whether the values are sorted.
+If they are sorted, then the tree is a BST.
+Otherwise, it is not.

 Solution pseudocode